 Poster Presentation General Aim and Format

-A poster is a graphically based approach to presenting research.
-In presenting your research with a poster, you should aim to use the poster as a means for generating active discussion of the research.
+- A poster is a graphically based approach to presenting research.
+In presenting your research with a poster, you should aim to use the poster as a means for generating an active discussion of the research.

-Limit the text to about one-fourth of the poster space, and use visuals (graphs, photographs, schematics, maps, etc.) to tell your “story.”
+- Limit the text to about one-fourth of the poster space, and use visuals (graphs, photographs, schematics, maps, etc.) to tell your “story.”

-See photographed examples of poster presentations at the bottom of this page.
+- See photographed examples of poster presentations at the bottom of this page